Using a Child Theme

-WordPress considers a Child Theme as an entirely separate theme so the process of installing is similar to installing a Parent Theme.
-We recommend you follow these steps in order to get a Child Theme up and running.
+WordPress considers a Child Theme as an entirely separate theme, so the process of installing is similar to installing a Parent Theme.
+We recommend you follow these steps to get a Child Theme up and running.

-The great part of this process is that you don’t have to worry about the next session of the theme’s updates.
-If you add customizations in the Child Theme all the changes you made will be automatically saved.
+The significant part of this process is that you don’t have to worry about the next session of the theme’s updates.
+If you add customizations in the Child Theme, all the changes you made will be automatically saved.

 Adding custom CSS styles